 In addition to Indigenous governance services, AMJ also provides administrative assistance to Christian individuals and families seeking ARK Citizenship, a protective status framework designed to support faith-based families during periods of social, legal, and economic uncertainty.

-Live Course with Chief Nnakina Xi-Amaru Fears
+Learn with Chief Nnakina Xi-Amaru Fears

 Isaiah 58:12